Careless Whisper: Speech-to-Text Hallucination Harms: Methodology

 \section{Methodology}

 Our research is focused on understanding potential disproportionate transcription hallucinations in AI-driven speech-to-text transcription technologies for people with speech impairment---specifically, aphasia.
 Aphasia is a language disorder wherein individuals have lowered ability to express themselves using speech and voice~\cite{benson1996aphasia}.
 Aphasia arises due to brain injuries, often appearing after a stroke~\cite{Damasio1992}, with overall incidence estimated at 0.06\%~\cite{Code2011}.
 Research shows that patients exhibiting aphasia are usually older than stroke patients who do not exhibit aphasia, while those stroke patients who are younger are more likely to exhibit less fluent (e.g., non-fluent or Broca's type) aphasia~\cite{ellis2016}.
+It is critical to ensure that aphasic speakers are able to use speech-to-text tools, which tend to underperform without modeling techniques developed specifically tailored for aphasic speakers~\cite{le2018automatic, le16b_interspeech}.
+Prior work has, in particular, focused on using automated speech recognition tools for clinical assessment~\cite{qin2018automatic} or clinical management and treatment~\cite{mcallister2018bringing, ballard2019feasibility} of aphasia.